Georgian manuscripts of Saint Paul's letters: History

-The manuscript dates back to the XI-XII centuries; Today kept in the National Center for Manuscripts (A 677).
+The manuscript dates back to the 11th-12th centuries; Today kept in the National Center for Manuscripts (A 677).

 The Manuscript Ⴉ

 Description

 The manuscript has a leather-covered wooden binding.
-It consists 227 sheets, size 28X19 cm; It is written in Nuskhuri Script in two columns, each one consists 26 rows.4 sheets are cut, but their roots are preserved.
+It consists of 227 sheets, size 28x19 cm; It is written in Nuskhuri Script in two columns, each one consists of 26 rows.4 sheets are cut, but their roots are preserved.
 Their sequence is as follows: The acts of the Apostles(14r-81v), Catholic epistles(82r-117v) and the Pauline epistles(119r-277v).
 The following are missing from Paul's epistles: "Epistle to Titus"(3,9-3,15) and "Epistle to Philemon" (completely).

 History

 The manuscript dates back to the 13th century.
 Giorgi Avalishvili brought it from the Monastery of the Feast of the Cross in Jerusalem in 1820.
 He was presented with more than 200 manuscripts by Metropolitan Misael, although G. Avalishvili chose only 9 of them.
 In 1841, these manuscripts were purchased by the St. Petersburg Academy of Sciences.
 The manuscript has some colophons.